sasjs/react-seed-app/README.md

 ## Backend Services

-Creating services in Viya can be done entirely in SASStudioV using the code below.
+Creating services in Viya can be done entirely in SAS Studio using the code below.

 ```
 filename mc url "https://raw.githubusercontent.com/sasjs/core/main/all.sas";